robezzy87-kage/Black-Jack/README.md

-This code is a woring blackjack game against a computer.
+This code is a working blackjack game against a computer.